top of page

 - Smaller microfibre roller (10 cm) – for painting columns or smaller walls

-brush in two sizes (60 mm and 25 mm) for painting corners and hard-to-reach places.
+brushes in two sizes (60 mm and 25 mm) for painting corners and hard-to-reach places.

 - Small spatula or set of stainless steel filing knives plus interior (exterior) filler to correct cracks in the walls